navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 ![Bhuvan Shome](/en/writings/2025/sw/Bhuvan_Shome.jpg)
 :::

-You follow the tale as a whimsical caricature laughing along at the loud differences between the two worlds, the oversized characters bringing all of themselves to add more color to an already colorful portrayal only to find yourself masterfully placed in the middle of an ancient epic, questioning ethics, education, relationships and the butterfly effect of our miraculous existence.
+You follow the tale, its whimsical caricature, laughing along at the loud differences between the two worlds, the oversized characters bringing all of themselves to add more color to an already colorful portrayal only to find yourself masterfully placed in the middle of an ancient epic, questioning ethics, education, relationships and the butterfly effect of our miraculous existence.

 Cosmic stories are the ones that place you in the same spot as Bhuvan, experiencing life anew as through the movie you learn more about your own self.
 You stand naked as the plot, the characters, however outsized they may be, disappear and several big questions are asked of you, inviting you to view the world that you inhabit in a slightly different perspective.